 Similar to Town Hall, except that audience breaks out into small groups and typically shares findings, comments, or team responses with the room at the end of the session.

-Here’s what you need to know about the session process: All topics will be posted on the wall in the central meeting room.
+Based on the feedback, we’re experimenting with a new way of voting for sessions.
+All topics will be posted on the wall in the central meeting room.

 - When building the schedule, we will try our best to avoid scheduling similar sessions during the same time slot.